Spatial Pattern Analysis

 Maps showing the methods used and validity of results.

 Proposed new stations using Nearest Neighbor Call priority clustering using General G

 Spatial cluster analysis using K Function Library patron analysis with spatial autocorrelation

 Cluster and outlier analysis using Moran's I Cluster and outlier analysis with 900 distance band

 Hot Spot analysis of clustering of income levels

-A local resort wants to find out if the amount of money that hotel guests spend is related to how far away they live.
+A local resort wants to find out if the amount of money that hotel guests spend is related to the distance they live from the resort.

-A shapefile that would meet the location requirements of the resort, possibly limiting the analyis to a certain geographic area.
-Customer data with address and amount of money spent at the resort.
+A shapefile that would meet the location requirements of the resort,limiting the analysis to a certain geographic area.
+Customer tabular data with address and amount of money spent at the resort.

 Tabular data of customer may need to be formatted and joined with the shapefile.
 A spatial autocorrelation would see if there was a relation between distance and money spent and Getis-Ord G to check for clustering of values.